 1. Eye Movement Desensitization and Reprocessing (EMDR): This therapy technique helps process traumatic experiences by using bilateral stimulation, such as eye movements or tapping, to reduce distressing symptoms and promote healing.

 4. Inner Child Work: This therapeutic technique involves reconnecting with the wounded inner child and providing it with nurturing, support, and healing.
-It helps individuals address unresolved emotional issues stemming from past relationship trauma.
+It helps people address unresolved emotional issues stemming from past relationship trauma.

-6. Support Groups: Participating in support groups specifically designed for individuals healing from relationship trauma can be highly beneficial.
+6. Support Groups: Participating in support groups specifically designed for people healing from relationship trauma can be highly beneficial.
 These groups provide a safe space for sharing experiences, receiving empathy, and gaining insights from others in similar situations.

 7. Self-Help Books and Resources: There are numerous self-help books, workbooks, and online resources tailored to addressing relationship trauma.
 Examples include “The Body Keeps the Score” by Bessel van der Kolk and “Complex PTSD: From Surviving to Thriving” by Pete Walker.